Standing: Orthostatic hypercoagulability

 Prolonged still standing significantly activates the coagulation cascade, called orthostatic hypercoagulability.
 Overall, it causes an increase in transcapillary hydrostatic pressure.
 As a result, approximately 12% of blood plasma volume crosses into the extravascular compartment.
 This plasma shift causes an increase in the concentration of coagulation factors and other proteins of coagulation, in turn causing hypercoagulability.

 Orthostatic tremor

 Characterized by fast (12–18 Hz) rhythmic muscle contractions that occur in the legs and trunk immediately after standing.
-No other clinical signs or symptoms are present, and the shaking ceases when the patient sits or is lifted off the ground.
-The high frequency of the tremor often makes the tremor look like rippling of leg muscles while standing.
+No other clinical signs or symptoms are present and the shaking ceases when the patient sits or is lifted off the ground.
+The high frequency of the tremor often creates a rippling effect on the leg muscles while standing.

 Long-term complications

 Standing per se does not pose any harm.
 In the long term, however, complications may arise.